 Explore the Winter Report for the current snow and ice depths.

-Cross-country Skiing: Cross-country skiers may use the hiking and multi-use trails when snow cover permits.
+Cross-country Skiing: Cross-country skiers may use hiking trails and Multi-Use Trail when snow cover permits.

 Sledding: A large grassy slope by the park office is popular for sledding.